 You may have heard about the poor quality of a cross-platform application.
 But that’s a thing of a past.
 Facebook, PayPal, Uber Eats – are just a few popular cross-platform apps.
 Do they have poor performance?
 Hardly!
 The real problem is, cross-platform apps are somewhat slower than the native ones.

-Too bad, cross-platform applications don’t have access to all the native APIs, meaning that they don’t get along well with the device’s native apps.
+Too bad, cross-platform applications don’t have access to all the native APIs.
 Also, they have limited access to OS features and often don’t work without an Internet connection.

 Cross-platform mobile developers can’t follow Apple’s HMI guidelines and ignore Google’s.
 Because if they do, Android users will find it uncomfortable to use the app.
 So, a cross-platform application has to provide the same experience through all platforms.
 The UX has to be unified, which is not an easy thing to do.